Logo

 What is Form 6(A)?

-In England, landlords must use the prescribed Form 6A when serving a Section 21 notice to seek possession under the Housing Act 1988.
-This form is mandatory and ensures compliance with statutory requirements.
 It is important to note that the government issued an updated version of Form 6A on 1 October 2021.
 From that date onwards, all Section 21 notices must be served using this revised form.
 Failure to use the correct version may render your notice legally invalid, which can result in the court refusing to grant possession.
 This would require you to restart the entire process, causing unnecessary delays and additional legal costs.
 Always ensure you are using the most up-to-date form when initiating possession proceedings.

 When Landlord Cannot Use Section 21 Notices?